mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 Let's start with the first and obvious topic: The license change.
 With Version 6.1 CUBA platform is no longer under a commercial license but rather choosed the [Apache 2 license](https://github.com/cuba-platform/cuba/blob/master/LICENSE.txt).
 Some of the features remain commercial but on a developer basis.

-This is a fairly large shift and i think it's worth noting.
+This is a fairly large shift and I think it's worth noting.
 Since going from a license where the customer has to pay per *running instance & entity quantity & concurrent user* to a model where the base variant is free and the commercial part is based as a developer fee, is quite heavy in terms of mindset shift from the people behind CUBA.

 But this is only the first part.
 Going open source where not only the sources are open but the development process as well from the community is another big step further.
 On the [website](https://www.cuba-platform.com/framework) it says: